-How Much Is Car Insurance in Washington in 2023?
+How Much Is Car Insurance in Washington?
+(Updated in 2024)

 According to the Insurance Research Council¹ (IRC), nearly 13% of US drivers are uninsured.
 Washington has one of the highest percentages in the country at 21.7%.
 Not only is it unfair, but it puts a financial toll on all motorists, with the paying customers footing the bill for the slackers.
 The 2019 average national premium¹ was $1,070.47.
 Meanwhile, it was $1,066.84 for Washington.